Model theory of differential-henselian pre-$H$-fields: Extensions controlled by the residue field

-\begin{cor} Suppose that $K$ is an ordered valued differential field with small derivation and convex valuation ring.
+Similarly, we have an ordered variant of \cite[Corollary~7.1.5]{adamtt}. \begin{cor} Suppose that $K$ is an ordered valued differential field with small derivation and convex valuation ring.
 Let $\bm k_L$ be an ordered differential field extension of $\bm k$.
-Then $K$ has an ordered valued differential field extension $L$ with the following properties: \begin{enumerate} \item $\Gamma_L = \Gamma$; \item $L$ has small derivation; \item $\ca O_L$ is convex; \item $\res(L) \cong \bm k_L$ over $\bm k$ \textnormal{(}as ordered differential fields\textnormal{)}; \item for any ordered valued differential field extension $M$ of $K$ with convex valuation ring that is $\d$-henselian, every embedding $\res(L) \to \bm k_M$ over $\bm k$ is induced by an embedding $L \to M$ over~$K$. \end{enumerate} Moreover, if $K$ is a pre-$H$-field with gap~$0$, then so is $L$. \end{cor} \begin{proof} First, note that we can reduce to the case that $\bm k_L = \bm k\langle y \rangle$.
+Then $K$ has an ordered valued differential field extension $L$ with the following properties: \begin{enumerate} \item $\Gamma_L = \Gamma$; \item $L$ has small derivation and convex valuation ring; \item $\res(L) \cong \bm k_L$ over $\bm k$ \textnormal{(}as ordered differential fields\textnormal{)}; \item for any ordered valued differential field extension $M$ of $K$ with convex valuation ring that is $\d$-henselian, every embedding $\res(L) \to \bm k_M$ over $\bm k$ is induced by an embedding $L \to M$ over~$K$. \end{enumerate} Moreover, if $K$ is a pre-$H$-field with gap~$0$, then so is $L$. \end{cor}